pboling/gem_bench/README.md

 you don't think saving this time is worth the minor additinoal code complexity, you can exclude the `require: false`s in these cases.

+After adding your `require: false`s, run gem_bench again.
+The gem's logic isn't perfect so it sometimes will find new suggested exclusions.

 How much faster will my app boot loading 45 fewer gems?
 A bit.

 **Note:** Some of the gems in the list above should have been excluded.
 They are now excluded as of `gem_bench` version 0.0.4.